 - Head restraints prevent the driver and passengers from getting whiplash during a rear-end collision.

-For more information on defensive driving techniques, explore the links on the next page.
+For more information on defensive driving techniques, explore the links below.